Steephan2004/PetAdoptionWebsite/PetAdoption Website/readme.md

 ---

 ## About the Project
-This is the pet adoption website,where people can see various types of pets and they can adopt it through online.
+This is the pet adoption website,where people can adopt various types of pets through online.

 ---